-Photodynamic therapy appears to be an effective treatment for chest wall progression in breast cancer patients, according to a recent article published in the journal
+Photodynamic therapy appears to be an effective treatment for chest wall progression in breast cancer patients, according to a recent article published in the journal Cancer.

 Breast cancer is a common malignancy among women in the United States.
 A common area of cancer recurrence following treatment of breast cancer is the chest wall, typically within the skin of the chest.
 Effective treatment for chest wall lesions is limited, leading research efforts to be focused on novel therapeutic approaches for patients with this type of disease.